Check out this video to find out about these amazing superfoods or if you’d rather read check out the text below.

-Along with sleep and exercise, good nutrition is one of the 3 components of optimum health.
-The current lifestyle a lot of us lead is one that does not stop.
+Along with sleep and exercise, good nutrition is one of the 3 components of optimal health.
+The current lifestyle many of us lead is one that does not stop.

-Choosing the right foods, especially in times of stress, can make a huge difference.
+Choosing the right foods, particularly in times of stress, can make a huge difference.
 These powerful foods pack an energizing punch and should be eaten in some form every day.

 1. Apples contain naturally-occurring chemical compounds known as phytochemicals, polyphenols, or flavonoids, some of which have been proven to have antioxidant activity that inhibits, or scavenges, the activity of free radicals in the body.
 Cell damage from free radicals can be a factor in certain cancers, heart disease, strokes, and other conditions.

 3. Fish and Omega Fatty Acids found in fish help prevent blood clots, heart attacks and improves the ratio of good to bad cholesterol.
 Salmon and tuna are great sources of Omega-3.
-By utilizing high potency Omega-3 from flaxseed and canola, Omega-6 from primrose and black currant and Omega-9 (or Oleic acid, a non-essential fatty acid) from Canola and Flax, you can create the right balance, while minimizing any chance of reoccurring imbalances .
+By using high potency Omega-3 from flaxseed and canola, Omega-6 from primrose and black currant and Omega-9 (or Oleic acid, a non-essential fatty acid) from Canola and Flax, you can create the right balance, while minimizing any chance of reoccurring imbalances.

 4. Flaxseed is rich in Omega-3 and fiber.
 You can increase the benefits of flaxseed by having it cracked or ground.
 By doing this you can take full advantage of the rich oil and fiber inside the seeds.
 Sprinkle the seeds over cereal or bake them into your favorite foods.